opensourcestories/opensourcestories.org/content/stories/2023/vm-brasseur.md

 ## Free and open culture to free and open source

-**julia ferraioli: **When you're thinking about your experience in open source, whether it's paid or unpaid or semi-paid - that's probably a thing.
+**julia ferraioli**: When you're thinking about your experience in open source, whether it's paid or unpaid or semi-paid - that's probably a thing.
 All of us are underpaid, so semi-paid…

 What has influenced your path, your trajectory through it, or how you think about open source as a system, as a concept?